Stop Using Volunteers and Start Developing Leaders

 Go ahead and take a moment to click on that link.
 The Church that Paul is describing isn’t a place where leaders use volunteers to help them complete tasks.
 This is a Church where leaders are equipping and developing others to take ownership of the mission that God has given them.
 Who is helping who in this picture?

 As pastors and ministry leaders, people don’t help us do ministry, we help others do ministry.
 We don’t use volunteers, we develop leaders.
-Click To Tweet
+Share on XThe ministry belongs to the Church and we have simply been called to equip this community of faith to do it well.

 From using volunteers to developing volunteer leaders